victorqribeiro/radialMenu/README.md

 Set the X and Y position of the menu.

 **addButtons(buttons : array of Buttons)**
-Useful if you want to load the style from a json file and add the buttons later one.
+Useful if you want to load the style from a json file and add the buttons later on.
 Example below:

 ```javascript